 Whilst middle names are usually unimportant when filling out forms, this isn’t the case with a DBS application, as each piece of information is just as important as the next.

-First Names and Surnames are also usually not the same, but they can be, What's Gary and Phil Neville's dad called?
+First Names and Surnames are also usually not the same, but they can be - just look at Gary and Phil Neville's dad!

 So, unless you or your employee really is called John John Smith, please carefully read what each section is asking!